Energy in Azerbaijan: Report of 2017

 The power of the country's electro-energy system has reached 7,172.6 MW.
-Currently, the system's capacity is 5200 MW and the peak power required is around 3750-3900 MW.
-In 2017, the production of electricity amounted to 22 209.8 million kWh including 20 445.4 million kWh at thermal power plants and 1 732.8 million kWh of electricity at hydroelectric power stations and totally decreased by 2.0% compared to the corresponding period of 2016 (22 665.7 million kWh).
+Currently, the system's capacity is 5,200 MW and the peak power required is around 3,750-3,900 MW.
+In 2017, the production of electricity amounted to 22,209.8 million kWh including 20,445.4 million kWh at thermal power plants and 1,732.8 million kWh of electricity at hydroelectric power stations and decreased by 2.0% compared to the corresponding period of 2016 (22,665.7 million kWh).

-Totally 4778.8 million cubic meters of natural gas and 311.5 thousand tons of mazut fuel oil were used for electricity generation during the year.
+A total of 4,778.8 million cubic meters of natural gas and 311.5 thousand tons of mazut fuel oil were used for electricity generation during the year.

-50 MVA transformer with 110/35 kV, two 110 kV circuit breakers, and 35 kV electrical equipment were installed at Hoca Hasan substation of Binagadi district.
-110 kV double-circuit transmission line between 110 kV "Liman" and "White City" substations, three transformer substations with 35 / 0,4 kV were constructed.
+A 50 MVA transformer with 110/35 kV, two 110 kV circuit breakers, and 35 kV electrical equipment were installed at Hoca Hasan substation of Binagadi district.
+110 kV double-circuit transmission line between 110 kV Liman and White City substations, three transformer substations with 35 / 0,4 kV were constructed.

 In 2017, oil production amounted to around 38.7 million tons in the country.
 28.9 million tons of extracted oil belonged to the Azeri-Chirag-Gunashli, 2.4 million tons to Shah Deniz (condensate), and 7.4 million tons to the State Oil Company of the Azerbaijan Republic.

 In 2017, President Ilham Aliyev took part in the opening of the following substations: